-Craving outdoor adventure?
-Get your fill this summer at Grand Teton National Park, where pristine lakes, spectacular mountains and plentiful recreational activities set the scene for an unforgettable adventure.
+Craving the outdoors?
+Get your fill where pristine lakes, spectacular mountains and plentiful recreational activities set the scene for an unforgettable adventure.
 We’ve rounded up seven of our favorite ways to enjoy the fantastic landscape in and around Grand Teton National Park.

 Get ready to saddle up and experience the West in true cowboy form.
 Choose from a variety of guided horseback rides that promise sweeping vistas of the Tetons, Christian Pond and Oxbow Bend on the Snake River.
 Bring the kids to Jackson Lake Lodge for $5 pony rides.